Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/anchors.md

 Only move anchors to the `anchors:` section if they are defined solely for reuse and not part of the YAML’s intended structure.
 Anchor references (`*anchor_name` or `<<: *anchor_name`) should remain unchanged.

-The YAML structure is validated more strictly in dbt Core v1.10 and Fusion; top-level keys that dbt does not recognize as part of the official config spec would result in a deprecation warning.
 To verify syntax compatibility, run `dbt parse`.

 </VersionBlock>